-- matters concerning the health and safety of members
+- supporting compliance with employment law, collective agreements and dealing with matters concerning the health and safety of members

-- dealing with matters relating to existing or proposed individual employment agreements or an individual employee’s existing or proposed terms and conditions of employment (with the agreement of the employee)
+- dealing with matters relating to a proposed or current individual employment agreements, or the terms and conditions of such agreements, with the authority of an employee

 A union representative can only talk to an employee for a reasonable amount of time and the employer can’t deduct anything from the employee’s pay for the time they’re talking to the union representative.
 An employee’s discussion with a union representative in this situation is not a union meeting.

-A union representative wanting to come into a workplace must come at reasonable times when any employee is employed to work, and has to ask the employer first.
+A union representative wanting to come into a workplace must come at reasonable times when any employee is employed to work.

 Conduct of union representatives in the workplace